Hunter × Hunter: Production

 In May 2022, Togashi created a Twitter account and teased the manga's return.
 In July, he revealed that back and hip problems had prevented him from sitting for two years, forcing him to draw while lying down; in August, he announced an increase in staff, noting that background effects for chapter 399 were completed per his instructions and that chapter 400 would follow.
 The series resumed on October 24, 2022, after a hiatus of three years and eleven months—the longest in its history.
 On December 26, 2022, the manga entered another hiatus.
 The Weekly Shōnen Jump editorial department stated that, after consulting with Togashi, it was decided the manga should not continue a weekly serialization format; future details would be announced in the magazine.
 On March 9, 2023, Togashi tweeted that chapter 401 was completed, though the publication format remained undecided.
 On October 1, after nearly seven months, Togashi tweeted the phrase "Start over" alongside an image of a page corner with a ruler.
 On May 1, 2024, he shared a page numbered 5, indicating work on chapter 405.
 On July 22, he stated that background instructions for chapters 409 and 410 were ready for his assistants and teased progress up to chapter 416.
 The series resumed in Weekly Shōnen Jump from October 7 to December 9, 2024, before entering another hiatus.
+It resumed from June 29 to September 7, 2026, before taking another hiatus.

-In November 2023, on TV Asahi's variety show Iwakura and Yoshizumi Show, Togashi announced via a handwritten letter that he had planned four possible endings for the series.
+In November 2023, on TV Asahi's variety show, Iwakura and Yoshizumi Show, Togashi announced via a handwritten letter that he had planned four possible endings for the series.
 Only the fourth abandoned ending ("ending D") was revealed, intended as a contingency should he die before completing the manga.
 This ending features a time skip with Gon's granddaughter, Gin.
 Togashi expressed a desire to create a satisfactory conclusion to avoid using endings A, B, or C. He estimated reader reactions would be 80% positive for ending A, evenly split for ending B, and 90% negative for ending C. While acknowledging ending A as a safe choice, Togashi stated a personal preference for ending C, despite anticipating significant fan criticism.